 by Structured Settlement Watchdog®

-Please excuse the appropriately placed expletive, but this shit just doesn't happen when you buy legitimate annuities directly from a licensed agent of an insurance company.
+Please excuse the appropriately placed expletive, but a strong response is needed.
+This just doesn't happen when you buy legitimate annuities directly from a licensed agent of an insurance company.
 Legitimate annuities are regulated insurance products sold by licensed insurance producers whose business practices are regulated by each state in which they conduct business.

-Structured settlement derivatives marketed to unsuspecting investors using the scam label "secondary market annuity" "secondary market annuities", "SMIA" or "SMA" are not annuities and the sales practices are unregulated.
+Structured settlement receivables marketed to unsuspecting investors using the scam label "secondary market annuity" "secondary market annuities", "SMIA" or "SMA" are not annuities and the sales practices are unregulated.

 - 'Secondary Market Annuities are factored structured settlement payment receivables" says SMA Source.
 The owners of the company "market annuities nationwide to retail investors and hold insurance licenses in nearly all states'.
-Yet there is no licensing or regulation of the solicitation of investors in factored structured settlement receivables (i.e.structured settlement derivatives)
+Yet there is no licensing or regulation of the solicitation of investors in structured settlement receivables (i.e.factored structured settlement payment rights)

 - On the website Annuity Straight Talk, run by the same folks as SMA Source, there is an astounding admission that ‘Secondary Market Annuity’ is easier to say than ‘Factored Structured Settlement’ ‘Previously Owned Annuity’, or even ‘In Force Annuity’ and thus SMA has become an industry standard'.
 What does such a purported industry standard say about the industry if participants are merely "cunning linguists' who sayeth not what they are selling as a matter of convenience?